ninewise/dissertation/introduction/chapter.md

 ranked taxa and a naming system for animal and plant species.
 It was based on visible characteristics, such as appearance and behavior.
-After the evolutionary theory was published by Charles Darwin [@darwin], classifications would come to reflect common evolutionary descend.
+After the evolutionary theory was published by Charles Darwin [@darwin], classifications would come to reflect common evolutionary descent.
 In general, the closer two organisms are to their shared precursor, the closer they should be in a taxonomy.